Afro–Kittitians and Nevisians: Emancipation to 1900

 In 1833 the British Empire outlawed slavery, but full legal freedom didn't come to St. Kitts and Nevis until 1838.
-Instead, the government of St. Kitts and Nevis set up a form of modified slavery called apprenticeship.
-Under this system, former slave holders continued to own all farmable land and slaves had to buy their freedom by working 45 hours a week for a period of 4 to 6 years.
+In addition, some absentee slave owners on St. Kitts freed all, or most, of their slaves.
+However, forced labour continued on the islands under the apprenticeship system.
+Under this system, former slave holders continued to own all farmable land and freedpeople had to buy their freedom by working 45 hours a week for a period of 4 to 6 years.
 Since Saturdays were market day, when slaves had traditionally sold wares for income, having to work 6 days a week was a large hindrance for apprentices attempting to purchase their freedom.

 Slaves heard that the island of Antigua had granted full freedom to slaves and recognized the change to the apprenticeship system was simply bondage under another name.

-In addition, some absentee slave owners on St. Kitts freed all, or most, of their slaves.

-Thus the transition from apprenticeship to slavery was met with resistance, both “quiet and disquiet”.
+Thus, the transition from apprenticeship to slavery was met with both “quiet and disquiet” resistance.
 On the day the apprenticeship program was set to begin, August 2, 1834, few apprentices on St.Kitts showed up to their positions.

-Those that did tended to hold more skilled positions, reflecting the stratification among slaves themselves.
+Many apprentices instead left their homes and fled to the mountains.
+Most who continued to work held more skilled positions, reflecting the stratification among slaves themselves.
 The resistance was high enough that the governor of The Leeward Islands, Evan Murray Macgregor, announced that if apprentices didn't return by the 6th, martial law would go into effect.

-Meanwhile, many of the apprentices were leaving their homes and fleeing to the hills.

 Planters attempted to quell the revolt by identifying leaders and punishing them with jail time or lashes, but 2 weeks after the apprenticeship program was supposed to start, the majority of workers remained in the mountains.
 While August was the down season for farming, slave owners were still worried about their unattended livestock.
 To combat the revolt, planters burned the homes and possessions of absent apprentices.
 In addition, militia were sent into the mountains to drive resistance members from their temporary homes.
 The combination of these two actions brought most of the former slaves out of the mountains and martial law was lifted on August 18.
 There were no recorded deaths or injuries from the revolt, although some of the resistance received jail time, lashes, or were exiled.
 The remaining 3 1/2 years of the apprenticeship continued relatively peacefully.